Anabaptist/Mennonite Church sexual misconduct cases: Publication and research of cases

 Several works of scholarship have investigated the publication and record-keeping, or more accurately the lack thereof, of reports and statistics related to sexual misconduct and abuse cases in specifically the Mennonite church.

 In 2015, an article was written for the Mennonite Quarterly Review published by Goshen College in Goshen, Indiana entitled "Sexual Abuse by Church Leaders and Healing for Victims" defining "clergy sexual abuse", explaining some potential sociological and psychological explanations for the occurrence of sexual abuse by spiritual leaders, and providing suggestions for how churches should respond to accusations of sexual abuse by clergy and how to help victims heal.
 It noted that like most other Christian church denominations, there are not reliable statistics available to know the full extent of leader sexual abuse in the Mennonite church although she cites anecdotal evidence by sociologist Conrad L. Kanagy that suggests that Mennonites have rates of sexual abuse at least equal to that of the general population.
 It theorized that because Mennonites have values such as martyrdom, peace, nonviolence, love of enemies, and forgiveness it may be harder for victims to have the courage to report abusive experiences in the church and when victims, particularly women, did report they often were not trusted and were even ridiculed or shamed.
 The article argues that the Mennonite Church and institutions have often not responded appropriately to reports of sexual abuse by leaders with more attention being given to damage control and protection of the perpetrator's public image and restoration and little to the needs of victims.

 In 2020, a lecture was presented at Conrad Grebel University College's annual Benjamin Eby Lecture, also serving as the year's C. Henry Smith Peace Lecture, in Waterloo, Ontario with a lecture title of "#MennonitesToo: Sexual Violence and Mennonite Peace Theology."
 In this lecture, research was presented surveying Mennonite periodicals the Gospel Herald, the Canadian Mennonite, and The Mennonite (now called Anabaptist World) for stories of sexual abuse, mostly first-hand accounts by victims from 1970 onward, which were mostly written by women.
 It was found that in the 1970s accounts of abuse published in these periodicals were vague, in the late 1980s first-person accounts began to appear, and in the 1990s there were many stories of abuse being reported.
-There was plenty of comments of backlash as well as comments by the victims who complained of being shamed and being offered little support.
+There was backlash as well as comments by victims who complained of being shamed and being offered little support.
 Editors of these periodicals began to create guidelines related to the publication of such stories.
 It was also argued in the lecture that publications have not addressed the abuse of LGBTQ+ people in the Mennonite church.

 The American Anabaptist World magazine (formerly called The Mennonite) has also published articles around the issues of sexual abuse and sexuality.
 "Sexual abuse in Mennonite contexts" appeared in the magazine in 2016 and "What Menno got wrong and the difference it makes" was published in 2014.